adamrt918/adamrt918.github.io/Interview Questions.md

 I believe I am most suited to the technical management side of IT.
 My promotion to Regional Lead, with only 3 years of experience in the IT field, showcases this alignment of skills and competence.
 My experience leading a small team in special operations, and later a small platoon as a legionnaire also showcase my experience doing so.
 I thoroughly enjoy driving my team to perform to the highest standards and being #1, while also enjoying the comradery along the way.
 I believe I am suited to this and not simply a more technical position, or the project management side is because I enjoy the technical aspect of IT, and it is something I am very good at; however, sitting in front of a computer fixing logical or virtual routing issues is not the only place where I see myself doing good work.
 I can do that and manage a reasonable workload, while also improving whatever team I find myself working with or leading.

 ## Professional Organizations
 As far as being a member of the IT community, I don't find myself planning to join any IT or computer related organizations.
-Working in the industry is enough, but I currently have other
+Working in the industry is enough, but I currently have other priorities outside of computing and IT.
+Being an active member of my church, writing my war memoirs, and preparing my family for the work
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg1Mjk3ODUxLC0xNDEwNTM4MTA5XX0=
+eyJoaXN0b3J5IjpbMTkxNTExNTIyMywtMTQxMDUzODEwOV19
 -->